Hrsh404/Guardian-Gate/README.md

 6. pip install pygame (to install pygame)

 7. https://drive.google.com/file/d/1KsWTKuMD6S6H0zvdB8qSC6I_KU8aD_wo/view download this video
+8. https://pixabay.com/sound-effects/search/buzzer/ download the "buzzer2" by Pixabay
+9. paste the video and buzzer2 in the same directory
+10. Rename buzzer2 as Alarm.mp3
-8. paste the video in the same directory
+11. paste the video in the same directory
-9. Run main.py file to start the project
+12. Run main.py file to start the project
-10. To open car door Press 1
+13. To open car door Press 1
-11. If any object (bike/car/human) crosses the predicted threshold the buzzer will start beeping.
+14. If any object (bike/car/human) crosses the predicted threshold the buzzer will start beeping.